lalalune/LJSpeechTools/README.md

-# LJSpeech Tools
+# Webaverse Speech Tools
-Tools for creating LJSpeech datasets from WAV files
+Tools for creating and training datasets to be used with Webaverse.

+# Installation
+You will need Python 3 installed on your system.

 To install: